-During my nearly 15 years there, Duke University rarely received a complaint from a donor about showing a processed date, not a gift date.
-However, the phone calls went away when, for the first two weeks of January, Duke began including the following message on receipts in place of the typical fund, department, or school-based note (I believe Duke no longer even needs to add this reminder):
+Duke University, during my nearly 15 years there, rarely received a complaint from a donor about showing a processed date and not a gift date.
+The phone calls literally went away 15 years ago when, for the first two weeks of January, Duke began including the following message on receipts in lieu of the normal fund, department, or school-based message and/or signature (I believe Duke no longer even needs to add this reminder):

 "May we remind you that the date above reflects when we processed your gift and does not imply the date your gift was made.
 While you should consult with your CPA or tax preparer to determine the tax consequences of your donation, the date you delivered or mailed your donation is generally recognized as the gift date.
 The determination of the contribution date is entirely your decision.
-Should you have any questions concerning this matter, please get in touch with me."
+Should you have any questions concerning this matter, please contact me."